 Imagine that one day you wake up to learn that all the GPS satellites have been destroyed.
 What's happening?
 War?
 Super-massive solar flare?
 Whatever it is you probably won't be spending the afternoon in your electronics hobby area.
 In all my years of playing with GPS it has never been "off the air."
 So, as a hobbyist, do you really need a GPS standard with "hold-over" that learns the properties of your oscillator and corrects the oscillator even when GPS is not present?
 (Hint: nope.)
 So why spend an inordinate amount of time and effort giving your standard a hold-over function you can only appreciate by physically disconnecting the GPS antenna?
+This unit provides an excellent 10 MHz reference as long as an accurate 1PPs is supplied by the GPS receiver.
+When GPS goes down you should be brushing up on your hunter-gatherer skills anyway.

 The 10 MHz input is shown as an RF connector in the schematic but the input impedance is sufficiently high that the circuit can be directly connected to the oscillator output on the back side of the output connector.
 No power splitter or buffer is needed.
 In my unit I connected the .01uF directly to the output connector with a short jumper wire.
 The gold SMA connector is the oscillator's output connector and the BNC is the unit's output connector.
 The short jumper wire is just above the green capacitor.
 (The green cap and resistor up in the air are the components on pin 11 of the 74HC14 that make the LED blink.
 The blinking LED was an afterthought but it's nice to confirm the 1 PPS signal is present.)